Did you know children can benefit from pelvic physiotherapy too?

 Here is some general advice from our Chiropractors:

-Our committed Chiropractors are based out of our Lawrence Park, King Street West, North York and Oakville clinics, all very accessible within Toronto and Oakville.
-Book an appointment today to begin your journey towards a healthier lifestyle!
+Our committed Chiropractors are based out of our Etobicoke, Mississauga, Lawrence Park, King Street West, North York, and Oakville clinics, all very accessible within Toronto and Oakville.
+Book an appointment today to begin your journey toward a healthier lifestyle!

 Winter is on its way out and spring is almost upon us.
 With the warmer change in weather, we shake off our desire to hibernate and become more active, doing activities we haven’t done in months!
 However, we sometimes rush into things too quickly and can put too much pressure on our feet, leading to the development of various foot problems.
 Orthotics might be the answer for you as they can help change the way your foot makes contact with the ground and can take pressure off high-pressure areas in the foot.